mies/wercker-perceptor/views/deployment.md

 * In the Admin tab of the project a connection should be made with Loggly
 * In the Deploy Target the Loggly domain and the query that retrieves errors should be specified.

-The query can be <code>inputname:app json.application:wercker-sentinel json.level:error</code> for example.
+The query can be `inputname:app json.application:wercker-sentinel json.level:error` for example.

 For more information, see the <a href="http://www.loggly.com/support/using-data/search-basics/" target="_blank">Loggly documentation</a>.